athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

     the temporal relationship in the data.
 A suite of nonlinear and ensemble methods could be explored, including:

-ˆ k-Nearest Neighbors.
+- k-Nearest Neighbors.

-ˆ Support Vector Machines.
+- Support Vector Machines.

-ˆ Decision Trees.
+- Decision Trees.

-ˆ Random Forest.
+- Random Forest.

-ˆ Gradient Boosting Machines.
+- Gradient Boosting Machines.

     Careful attention is required to ensure that the fitting and evaluation of these models preserved the temporal structure in the data.
 This is important so that the method is not